Wave interference

 In physics, interference is a phenomenon in which two coherent waves are combined by adding their intensities or displacements with due consideration for their phase difference.
 The resultant wave may have greater amplitude (constructive interference) or lower amplitude (destructive interference) if the two waves are in phase or out of phase, respectively.

 Interference effects can be observed with all types of waves, for example, light, radio, acoustic, surface water waves, gravity waves, or matter waves as well as in loudspeakers as electrical waves.

-Etymology
+History

-The word interference is derived from the Latin words inter which means "between" and fere which means "hit or strike", and was used in the context of wave superposition by Thomas Young in 1801.
+Around 1800, the word interference was used by Thomas Young in developing his theories of acoustics and optics.